piranna/Best-practices-for-Node.js-projects/README.md

 provides links to their docs so you can adjust them to your fits.
 If you think something can be explain in a more generic way without loosing its essence, I'm open for reviews and pull-requests :-)

-This is not the only Node.js best practices guide you can found, if you want one so big can blow your mind and transform you in a better developer (and maybe a better person) take a look at https://github.com/goldbergyoni/nodebestpractices.

 ## Sponsors
 - [Bpost](https://www.bpost.be)